tlevine/www.thomaslevine.com/content/!/everyday-living-for-girls/index.md

 ### Dining in public places
 > Bad table manners indicate lack of background.
 Eating is not at any time an attractive process.
 Each individual should have too much personal pride to risk offending others by boorish manners. *(page 187)*

-> When dining in a restaurant or a hotel, wait at th entrance for the head waiter to escort you to a seat.
+> When dining in a restaurant or a hotel, wait at the entrance for the head waiter to escort you to a seat.
 If a boy and a girl are together, the girl follows the waiter to a table.
 If there is no waiter, then the boy should lead the way, find a table, and assist the girl to her seat.
-He should also help herremove her wrap after he is seated and arrange it over the back of the chair.
+He should also help her remove her wrap after he is seated and arrange it over the back of the chair.
-The girl should place her gloves and purse in her lap or on a vacant chair, if ther is one.
+The girl should place her gloves and purse in her lap or on a vacant chair, if there is one.
 Never place purse or gloves on the tablecloth.
-If the hat is to be removedd, this should be done outside the dining-room.
+If the hat is to be removed, this should be done outside the dining-room.
 No attention should be given to the hair at the table.
-Removing the hat, arranging the hair, and applying lipstic and other make-up should take place in the dressing room.
+Removing the hat, arranging the hair, and applying lipstick and other make-up should take place in the dressing room.
 To do any of them at the table is a mark of poor breeding *(page 187)*

 Page 188 has a picture of "An attractive tea room."